MacDash/MacDash/README.md

 # MacDash

-**ATTENTION: MACDASH IS IN EARLY DEVELOPMENT, USE AT YOUR OWN RISK**
+**ATTENTION: MACDASH IS IN EARLY DEVELOPMENT, NOT PRODUCTION READY**

 ![MacDash Dashboard](https://github.com/cshepp1211/MacDash/blob/master/Screenshots/MacDash_Dashboard.jpg)

-## Run with PostgreSQL in a Virtual Environment on OSX
+## How to setup a development environment with PostgreSQL in a Virtual Environment on OSX so you can help us build.

 ### 1. Install Xcode
 ```